RenderKit/embree/doc/src/api/rtcPointQuery.md

 #### SUPPORTED PRIMITIVES

-Currenly, all primitive types are supported by the point query API except of points (see [RTC_GEOMETRY_TYPE_POINT]), curves (see [RTC_GEOMETRY_TYPE_CURVE]) and sudivision surfaces (see [RTC_GEOMETRY_SUBDIVISION]).
+Currently, all primitive types are supported by the point query API except of points (see [RTC_GEOMETRY_TYPE_POINT]), curves (see [RTC_GEOMETRY_TYPE_CURVE]) and sudivision surfaces (see [RTC_GEOMETRY_SUBDIVISION]).